Ebenezer-group/onwards/ReadMe.md

 still needed for Windows users so it has to be running on a
 \*nix system.

-A compiler with 2017 C++ support and an implementation of std::span are required to use The CMW.
-(Build flags that specify 2020 C++ are only used to ensure a std::span implementation.)
+A compiler with 2017 C++ support is required to use the CMW.

 #### Accounts
 An account is needed to use the CMW.
 Before running the